The Hyde Amendment and Coverage for Abortion Services

 As a rider to the annual appropriations bill that Congress must pass in order to fund the operations of federal programs, the Hyde Amendment affects millions of women.
 If the ban were lifted, it could potentially provide federal support for abortion coverage for the 14.5 million reproductive-age women enrolled in Medicaid, as well as millions of others in similarly restricted federal programs.
 In particular, it could broaden abortion coverage for 8 million women on Medicaid who live in 34 states and the District of Columbia (Table 1) that currently follow Hyde restrictions, which represents over half (55%) of reproductive-age women enrolled in Medicaid (Figure 4).11

 A recent study found that in 2014 52% of abortion patients residing in states that use their own funds to pay for abortion had the procedure covered by Medicaid, compared to 1.5% of patients who live in states adhering to Hyde restrictions.
 12 This stark differential strongly suggests that if abortion coverage were expanded under Medicaid, the number of abortions paid for by the program would rise.
 However, the extent of the change in Medicaid-funded abortions would likely vary considerably by state as it will be affected by a range of factors including state laws, reimbursement rates, and the availability of providers.
 For example, some states have (or could enact) laws that would prohibit state dollars from being used for abortion in the same way that they ban coverage through private plans and the ACA Marketplace plans.
 Advocates who support abortion rights are working to counteract these efforts through federal legislation such as the EACH Woman Act, which would prohibit the federal and state governments from restricting insurance coverage for abortion in both public and private health insurance programs.
-Advocates who oppose abortion are working to make Hyde permanent law and are endorsing the passage of legislation such as the Pain Capable Unborn Child Protection Act, which focuses on restricting later term abortion procedures.
+Advocates who oppose abortion are working to make Hyde permanent law and are endorsing the passage of legislation such as the Pain Capable Unborn Child Protection Act, which focuses on restricting abortion procedures later in pregnancy.

 The removal of the Hyde Amendment from the appropriations bill would also affect nearly one million women of reproductive age who are currently enrolled in Medicare,13 and many others who receive their care through the Indian Health Service and the Children’s Health Insurance Program.
 In order for women in the military and the Peace Corps, federal employees, and others who are receiving federally funded health benefits (outside of the HHS Appropriations bill) to obtain abortion coverage, the Hyde-like provisions would either need to be repealed from the authorizing law or lifted from the Congressionally approved appropriations bills that fund those federal programs.